 Smoky Park Supper Club restaurant is made from shipping containers set next to the French Broad River, in the River District.
 Wood-fired menu from executive chef Michelle Bailey.
 FYI: Largest restaurant in the US made out of shipping containers.
 Try the Smoky Park fries.
 You can thank us later.

 Tupelo Honey Cafe has been an institution in Asheville for years.
 Take a look at their web page for one impressive list of local vendors.
 (They have a great cookbook, too).
-Southern comfort food, plus craft beer and cocktails.
+Southern comfort food, craft beer and cocktails, plus a larger downtown location, have combined to make everyone happy.

 What to Do